-A match between the domain name and the keywords in your content will enhance the automatic placement of the proper ads that visitors might relate to.
-If an ad relates to the visitors interest, they just might click on it.
+A match between the domain name and the keywords in your content will enhance the automatic placement of the proper ads that visitors might relate to, and they just might click on it.

-If you have multiple domains, do not under any circumstances use the same content on each one.
+If you have multiple domains, don't use the same content on each one.
+That will only reduce the ranking of each site.
 It's going to take some time and hard work, but you should write original content unique to each domain name.

 As I said, this is a business, and good business takes some effort.